I was surrounded by big rigs on all sides of me. “Wow, there are a lot of big trucks on the road right now!” I exclaimed.

 - B Is for Bulldozer: A Construction ABC

-Those are the 10 best books for construction books for toddlers.
-I hope this list helps you if you’re looking for construction books for your toddler or if you’re looking for a way to engage your child with reading by building on his/her interests.
+Those are the 10 best truck books for toddlers.
+I hope this list helps you if you’re looking for truck books for your toddler or if you’re looking for a way to engage your child with reading by building on his/her interests.

 Want to instill a love of reading in your kids?
-Sign up for my free email course on raising readers.
+Sign up for my free email series on raising readers.

 Willingham.
 (2015).
 Raising Kids Who Read : What Parents and Teachers Can Do.
 (1st ed.).
 John Wiley & Sons, Incorporated.